eficode-academy/groovy-katas/closures/intermediate/README.md

 - How long do you expect this code to run for?
 Why?
 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Q: Did the code run as long as you expected it to?
+If not, why?

 <br>
 <br>